13-The relation between Block shear and coped beams.

 What are the Coped beams?

-The coped beam is a cut in the secondary beam which is carried by the main beam, as illustrated in the sketch.
+As illustrated in the sketch, the coped beam is a cut in the secondary beam, which is carried by the main beam.

 What are the Copped beams?

-We can see a shear plate. the bottom flange coped to avoid interference with a shear plate.
-A cut is made to the bottom flange to facilitate the handling of the beam by crane.
+We can see a shear plate.
+The bottom flange coped to avoid interference with a shear plate.
+A cut is made to the bottom flange to facilitate crane handling of the beam.

 From the next slide, In some cases, field conditions May dictate the requirement of a cope, for example, the previous Figure 11-1, shows a beam framing into the web of the column.

-When this beam is erected to its final position, it is dropped down in between the Column flanges.
+When erecting this beam to its final position, it is dropped down between the Column flanges.

-This particular Beam would require a coped bottom flange, to be placed without an obstruction. that is why the bottom flange is cut.
+This particular Beam would require a coped bottom flange to be placed without obstruction, so the bottom flange is cut.

-Other common coped beam connections are shown in Figure 11-2, for the first figure, there is a secondary beam resting on the main beam, the reaction developed due to loading.
+Other common coped beam connections are shown in Figure 11-2.
+In the first figure, a secondary beam rests on the main beam, and the reaction develops due to loading.

 The cut is made to support the secondary beam on the top of the flange of the main beam, so a part of both the web and flange was cut,

-let us examine the forces the section needs reinforcement, to increase Sx, the bending section modulus of the beam.
+let us examine the forces the section needs reinforcement to increase the the bending section modulus of the beam to increase Sx.

 After the cut of the section, it is reduced into a T section, as shown above, so the reinforcement needed is done by using two plates at each side of the web of the T section.